Public transportation in Greater Cleveland has a long and proud history. Here is a timeline.

 November.
 RTA opened the $650,000 Westgate Transit Center in Fairview Park.

-1999, RTA completed three Major Investment Studies and moved them into the evaluation process.
-The studies focused on extending the Waterfront Line, the Red Line and the Blue Line.
+1999, RTA completed 3 Major Investment Studies and moved them into the evaluation process.
+The studies focused on extending the Waterfront Line, Red Line and Blue Line.

 Feb.
 28, Joseph A. Calabrese started as CEO and General Manager.

 March 1, Work began on a $7.5 million renovation of the Brookpark rail station.

 April 17, A Work Access van service started in cooperation with the Beachwood Transportation Management Organization (BTMO).